 In 2011 I found ceramics to be my medium and started a 3-year apprenticeship with a pottery shop in Germany.
 There I was first exposed to the power of patterns on pots (the shop has a series of dotted-patterned pots).
-During that time I was able to explore my creative ideas to my heart's content, something I am still doing today in the ceramic studio in Kempodium where I also teach ceramic courses for adults and children.
+During that time I was able to explore my creative ideas to my heart's content and express my inspiration, which I still do in my studio today.

 My fascination with henna began in 2016 when I got my first henna in India.
 To me it was like discovering the ultimate pattern form.
 It awoke a sleeping tiger inside me and sparked my interest as it was so similar to what I was already exploring in ceramics.
 I was so fascinated by it that I immediately decided to also become a henna artist and to combine those patterns with my ceramics.